rustfoundation/safety-critical-rust-consortium/projects/state of rust adoption survey/2025/proposed_questions.md

 What steps would your organization need to take to seriously consider or adopt Rust for safety-critical projects?
     *Text Entry*

-Are there "best-in-class" libraries or solutions in another language which have features lacking within the Rust ecosystem for your use cases?
+## Summary

-    *Text Entry*
+Thank you so much for filling out this survey!
+The Rust Safety-Critical Consortium is looking forward to using this information to identify gaps in the Rust ecosystem and helping to close them.

-Are there any libraries that are not written in Rust that you would like to use in the Rust ecosystem?
+If you would like to join the consortium, you can [file an issue](https://github.com/rustfoundation/safety-critical-rust-consortium/issues/new?assignees=joelmarcey&labels=membership%2Cstatus%3A+needs+review&projects=&template=membership.yml) in [the GitHub repo for the consortium](https://github.com/rustfoundation/safety-critical-rust-consortium).

-    *Text Entry*
+Other good ways to stay in touch with the Rust community is to subscribe to [This Week in Rust](https://this-week-in-rust.org/) or [The Embedded Rustacean](https://www.theembeddedrustacean.com/).